 As your thought partner I offer the support and resources you need to achieve your mission.
 We will work together to conquer your biggest obstacles by developing a plan of action that will move you toward your goals–one small step at a time.

 Let’s make the world a more compassionate place together.
 Take that first step now.

 To get my latest real word strategies and resources for activists and other do-gooders, sign up for my newsletter The Compassionate Pragmatist.

-Rev. Katey Zeh is a strategist, author, and speaker who works with nonprofits and faith communities on organizing for social change.
-She is the Chief Executive Officer of the Religious Coalition for Reproductive Choice and a member of the Clergy Advocacy Board of Planned Parenthood Federation of America.
-A highly sought thought leader and speaker, Katey has presented on faith and activism at conferences and universities across the United States.
+Rev. Katey Zeh is an ordained Baptist minister and the Chief Executive Officer of the Religious Coalition for Reproductive Choice.
 The Center for American Progress named her one of their top justice-seeking faith leaders to watch, and she is a member of the Clergy Advocacy Board of Planned Parenthood Federation of America.
-She has written for many outlets including the Washington Post, Huffington Post, Sojourners, Fidelia’s Sisters, Religion News Services, Rewire and Religion Dispatches, and her advocacy work has been featured in numerous outlets including the CNN, The Nation, Colorlines, VICE News, Baptist News Global, National Catholic Reporter, and Feministing.
-An ordained Baptist minister, Katey is the co-host of the Kindreds podcast and the author of a Women Rise Up: Sacred Stories of Resistance for Today’s Revolution, a timely take on the tenacious women of the bible.
-Her second book A Complicated Choice: Making Space for Grief and Healing in the Pro-Choice Movement will be published in early 2022 with Broadleaf Books.
+She has written for many outlets including the Washington Post, Sojourners, Religion News Services, Rewire and Religion Dispatches, and her advocacy work has been featured in numerous outlets including CNN, The Nation, and VICE News.
+Rev. Katey is the co-host of the Kindreds podcast and the author of two books, A Complicated Choice: Making Space for Grief and Healing in the Pro-Choice Movement and Women Rise Up: Sacred Stories of Resistance for Today’s Revolution.